danielbodnar/awesome-stars/README.md

 ## web-development

+- [ogayanfe/websandbox](https://github.com/ogayanfe/websandbox) - An online frontend programming sandbox with integrated browser with live reloading built using react, react-dom, django and the webcontainer api
+- [aws-amplify/amplify-cli](https://github.com/aws-amplify/amplify-cli) - The AWS Amplify CLI is a toolchain for simplifying serverless web and mobile development.
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt) - Test suites for Web platform specs — including WHATWG, W3C, and others